Web Loom logo

 // ❌ Bad — React never re-renders

-const items = vm.data$.getValue(); // bypasses React state entirely
+const items = vm.data$.peek(); // bypasses React state entirely

 Do: Dispose Per-Component ViewModels in useEffect